 Request an extension of time in which to request a review by a Screening or Hearing Officer

 Request an extension of time to pay a fine from a Screening or Hearing Officer

 The system allows the City to better deal with minor by-law infractions in a timely manner.
 Additionally it reduces congestion in provincial courts allowing for a better use of the courts time and resources for more serious matters, such as Highway Traffic Act offences.

 Payment must be processed within 15 days of receiving the penalty notice.
 You will need to pay a $1.10 non-refundable fee for each transaction.

-Late fees will apply if payment is received after 15 days.
-An additional late fee will apply after 30 days.
+Late fee applies if payment received after 15 days.
+Additional late fee applies after 30 days.

-Pay your APS notice in person with cash, cheque, debit or credit card at:
+Pay your APS notice in person with cash, cheque, debit or credit card at any municipal Service Centre.

 Drop boxes are available for after hours payments - please do not leave cash.